I Worked for a Puppy Farm

 Pete had arranged the job.
 We were to make the first pickup at 5AM on a January morning.
 Half asleep and stumbling across the pre-dawn gravel, I first noticed the smell.
 Then the screams.

 Unlike Pete, I hadn’t grown up working on a farm.
-Though I’d spent enough time on them to not be phased by the noxious smell of fertilizer or the piercing sound of a pig giving birth, this was something else—like a jet-engine blowing through a garbage dump, a horror show unlike anything I’d seen in my 22 years as an Iowa resident.
+Though I’d spent enough time on them to not be phased by the noxious smell of fertiliser or the piercing sound of a pig giving birth, this was something else – like a jet-engine blowing through a garbage dump, a horror show unlike anything I’d seen in my 22 years as an Iowa resident.

 The entire time we worked, an adult female dog was chained to the ground, barking helplessly as she watched her children being taken away.
 Her bark was weak and hoarse.
 I would later learn she’d had her voice box removed.